ResDiaryLewis/BlogPlan/blog.md

 - **Live Traffic:**
   If we were to test with live traffic, we would know that our tests throughput and request diversity were exactly* as they would really be for that period.
 GoReplay allows us to capture and replay traffic that was intended for our production infrastructure to our testing infrastructure.
 You can even modify our throughput with GoReplay by capturing live requests to a file, then replaying them later at a modified speed, or rate limit the replayed traffic (unfortunately this wasn't applicable for us as our application is time sensitive).

-  \* - As mentioned by Adam in his post, it's imperative to ensure that your test servers won't produce damaging side effects as a result of them receiving live traffic.
+  \*As mentioned by Adam in his post, it's imperative to ensure that your test servers won't produce damaging side effects as a result of them receiving live traffic.
 Our application ties in with many external services, payment providers for example, that could have disastrous side effects if triggered in two different instances.
 Unfortunately, protecting against these side effects is likely to have any requests that call them fail faster, using less resources.

 ## Installing and running GoReplay
 As mentioned in Adam's post, we installed GoReplay on two HAProxy instances in order to intercept and replay the traffic.
 Note that these are Linux machines.
 As far as I can tell, [the Windows flavour](https://github.com/buger/goreplay/wiki/Running-on-Windows) of GoReplay appears to suffer as a result of having to support Windows.